Open Accessibility Menu

 Who will be involved in my care?

-• St. John’s Pain Clinic will work with your referring provider and medical care team to coordinate your care, and help improve your overall quality of life.
+• St. John’s Interventional Pain Services will work with your referring provider and medical care team to coordinate your care and help improve your overall quality of life.

 What can I expect in my treatment plan?

-• We can usually get injections scheduled within 2 weeks, depending on how long it takes to get pre-authorization from your insurance company.
+• We can usually schedule ordered interventions within 2 weeks, depending on how long it takes to get pre-authorization from your insurance company.

-Does St. John’s Pain Clinic have pain contracts for opiate medications?
+Does St. John’s Health Pain Clinic have pain contracts for opiate medications?

 What can I expect for my procedure?